 The Tibetans wanted to be independent from China, so many refugees have come to India from Tibet and settled in Darjeeling district since 1950.
 Their 13th religious leader, Dalai Lama was in exile in India from 1910 to 1912.
 The Tibetan people are Buddhists and have their own Tibetan language.

 The Tibetan women are specially known to churn yak's milk into butter and it is served mixed with tea and barley flour.
 For rehabilitation of the Tibetan refugees, the Tibetan Refugee Self Help Centre

 was established in1959 at Lebong in Darjeeling town.
 Over the years, many Tibetans in Darjeeling have prospered and established themselves.
 Several of them own nice hotels offering traditional Tibetan charm and hospitality.

 The story of the people of Darjeeling will remain incomplete without mentioning the Sherpas.
 This ethnic group from this region of the world's highest mountain derived their name from the Tibetan word 'shar' meaning 'east' and 'pa' meaning people.
 They are well adapted to the high altitude, the steep rocky terrain and snow.
 Even today with the advancement of science and technology no one from any part of the world would dare to explore the Himalayan mountains without a Sherpa guide.
-I would also like to highlight the fact that Mount Everest, the highest peak of the world was conquered for the first time by the Sherpa Tenzing Norgay together with the New Zealander Sir Edmund Hilary in 1953.
+Mount Everest, the highest peak of the world was conquered for the first time by the Sherpa Tenzing Norgay together with the New Zealander Sir Edmund Hilary in 1953.

 Some Sherpas follow a traditional way of life growing potatoes, radishes, barley and buck wheat.
 More than 90% of the Sherpas follow the Buddhist faith and minority of them are Hindus and Christians.